Last Updated on April 24, 2021

 Fresh ravioli is so wonderful to have.
 You can stuff it with your favorite stuffing.
 It can be as simple as ricotta or as high-couture as truffles and caviar.
 Did you know that you can make ravioli using your KitchenAid mixer and a couple of attachments?
 Let me explain.

 Sure you can make pasta by hand, roll it out with a rolling pin or a pasta roller, then stuff it and cut it.
 Sure.
 When I first started making pasta, that’s exactly what I did because I wanted to get a feel for what I was doing.
-Then, I got smart and I bought a stainless steel pasta roller – made plenty to fettuccine and spaghetti.
+Then, I got smart and I bought a stainless steel pasta roller – made plenty of fettuccine and spaghetti.
 It was always delicious and my dining room table was just the right thickness to secure the roller to it.
 I just sat there and rolled.

 Use a Stand Mixer for Fresh Ravioli